Tianbiao-Yang/MetSpace/README.md

 - Location:
   - Place data files in the `../data/` directory relative to the scripts.

-## 3. Pre-Training and Fine-tuning the Model
+## 3. Pre-Training and Fine-tuning the MetLLM Model
 ---------------------
-Run the training script: `python Training.py`
+Run the training script: `python MetSpace_Training.py` The script:
-The script:
 - Builds a character-level Byte Pair Encoding (BPE) tokenizer.
 - Pretrains the GPT-2 model on the HMDB dataset.